-то: ALL STUDENTS

-FROM: JONATHAN MITCHELL

-DATE: SEPTEMBER 14, 2020

-RE: RECEIPT OF STUDENT-PARENT HANDBOOK

-Handbook.
-I ck to school.
-Please take the time to read over the new Student-Parent t is designed to assist you with the daily routine of I.H.S. and you are or adhering to the handbook.

-that you have and return this handbook receipt.
-Your signature also acknowledges the fact been informed of and directed towards the location of the policy regarding ng Hazing", Chapter 269, Sect.17, 18 and 19.

-Please tear out and return to the main office:

-We have recei ved and read the 2020-2021 STUDENT-PARENT HANDBOOK

-NAME CLASS DATE

-(Student Signature)

-(Print)

-(Parent Signature) (Print)
+TO: ALL STUDENTS FROM: ROM: JONATHAN MITCHELL DATE: SEPTEMBER 1, 2023 RE: RECEIPT OF STUDENT-PARENT HANDBOOK Handbook ase take the time to read over assist you with the daily routine handbook. that you ha ave been informed andbook receipt.
+Your signature of and directed towards the locater 269, Sect.17, 18 and 19.
+Please tear out and return to the main office: We have rec ceived and read the 2 023-2024 STUDENT-PARENT H ANDBOOK NAME CLASS DATE (Parent Sign nature) (Print) (Student Signature) (Print)